Acadia Healthcare Company research snapshot

 investment Certainty

-Low-medium at $31.28.
-The operational recovery story is compelling and management is executing, but the stock already reflects much of the improvement.
-Margin of safety is thin unless you assume continued same-facility growth, leverage reduction, and a clean legal outcome.
+Low-medium at $30.59.
+The operational story is real and management is executing, but the stock already reflects much of the recovery and short interest of about 23% of shares outstanding means sentiment can swing quickly on legal or cost news.

 Quick verdict table